 How an Ed.D.
 Capstone Project Works

-- Choose a Capstone Topic: The beginning of the Ed.D. is typically front-loaded with foundational coursework, as well as classes on how to conduct research.
-It’s here that you’ll start to explore what a good capstone topic might be and learn the research tools you might apply.
+- Choose a Capstone Topic: The beginning of your Ed.D. will typically be front-loaded with foundational coursework, as well as classes on how to conduct research.
+It’s here that you’ll start to explore what a good capstone topic might be and learn about relevant research tools.

 - Draft a Proposal: About halfway through the program, you may be expected to draft a report that contains a problem statement, an outline of your process for finding solutions, and a description of deliverables.